iaminawe/dev.iaminawe.com/modules/domain/README.txt

 In the event that you wish to segregate which content certain editors can control, you should not use the normal 'edit any TYPE nodes' and 'delete any TYPE nodes' permissions provided by Drupal's core Node module.
-These permissons grant the ability for a user to edit and delete all nodes of a given type.
+These permissions grant the ability for a user to edit and delete all nodes of a given type.

 In the Domain Access model, these permissions are not used in favor of the provided 'Edit any content on assigned domains' and 'Delete any content on assigned domains' permissions.
-These permissions allow editors only to edit (or delete) nodes that belong to their domain.
+These permissions  allow editors only to edit (and delete) nodes that belong to their domain.

 To enable this feature, you should grant the 'Edit any content on assigned domains' and (optionally) the 'Delete any content on assigned domains'